Unity-Technologies/com.unity.uiwidgets/README.md

 2. Use Image.file("image1.png") to load the image.

 UIWidgets supports Gif as well!
-1. Suppose you have loading1.gif. and copy it to StreamingAssets folder.
+1. Put your gif files in StreamingAssets folder. e.g. loading1.gif.
 2. Use Image.asset("loading1.gif") to load the gif images.

 #### Show Status Bar on Android